oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Remove a seemingly nonsensical sentence about preventing injection of invalid claims
 * Try and explain why ASs might not want to advertise some supported requested token types
 * Endeavor to qualify the SHOULDs on client auth and sender constrained tokens
+* Qualify the only SHOULD NOT on RTs from assertion grants being inline with historical decisions in RFC7521

 -06